We Grieve Because We Love

 — A.A.
 Milne, Winnie-the-Pooh

-As a grief care companion, I offer a compassionate, open-minded, healing presence to bear witness to your grief to honor the sacredness of the relationship with your animal.
-I will support you in sourcing the strength to integrate the sorrow as you navigate your grief journey in your own way and time to achieve new inner balance.
+We all feel helpless in the face of death.
+I offer a compassionate, open-minded, healing presence to bear witness to your grief to honor the sacredness of the relationship with your animal.
+I will support you in your own way and time to unravel the layers of emotion so you can source the strength to integrate the sorrow for new inner balance.

 “Death is not extinguishing the light; it is putting out the lamp because the dawn has come. ”